 - Hometown: Mexico & The Rio Grande Valley

 - School Year: Graduate

 - Email: email@example.com

-I am a big baseball fan, go ‘stros!
-My favorite author is Gabriel Garcia Marquez (Gabo) and my fav TV show is Gilmore Girls.
-You can often find me quoting random Tik Toks and movie references in my jokes, so yes, my sense of humor is broken.
-Okie, last few fun facts… I was born in Mexico and moved to South Texas at the age of 9.
-My biggest pet peeve is slow walkers and I HATE cancer.
-Please join the cause and show the other riders some LOVE!
+I am also a big baseball fan.
+Go ‘stros!
+My favorite author is Gabriel Garcia Marquez (Gabo), and my fav TV show is Gilmore Girls.
+You can often find me quoting random pop culture moments and movie references in my jokes, so yes, my sense of humor is broken.
+Okie, speed round of fun facts - I was born in Mexico and moved to South Texas when I was 9 years old.
+My biggest pet peeve is slow walkers, and I HATE cancer.
+Please join the cause and show my lovely teammates some LOVE ♡

 Why I Ride

 Applying to this program alone has been such a journey for me.
 I had considered it many times and had avoided the decision more times than I can count.
 Texas4000 has such a beautiful cause that, dare I admit, is very personal to me.

 Since 2018 I've avoided all conversations about my best friend's passing.
 I've repressed all my emotions about him, whether heart-warming or heart-wrenching.
 I've selfishly left him in a dark abyss of a clouded memory that feels so distant.